IDCI-Consulting/MetastazBundle/README.md

             return self::$metastaz_containers[$this->getMetastazDimensionId()];
         }

-Now you can use metastazed class like this:
+Now you can use metastazed classes this way:

-    $YourClassObj = new $YourClass();
+    $myObj = new MyClass();

-    // To put a metadata on your class object
+    // Store a metadata entry
-    $YourClassObj->putMetastaz('ns', 'key', 'value');
+    $myObj->putMetastaz('ns', 'key', 'value');

-    // To retrieve a metadata by its namespace and key
+    // Retrieve a metadata by its namespace and key
     $YourClassObj->getMetastaz('ns', 'key');

-If you have activated the instance pool, you must call the flushMetastaz methode
+If the instance pool is enabled, you must call the flushMetastaz method in order to process write operations.

     $YourClassObj->flushMetastaz();

 Note:
-A lister is comming soon to automaticaly flush metastaz data on an Doctrine Entity Manager flush call
+Metastaz will soon be able to automatically flush its data on a Doctrine Entity Manager flush call

 Licence
 -------